You are here

 - SPG 201.65-1 Conflicts of Interest and Conflicts of Commitment

-- Policy for Identification and Management of Financial Conflicts of Interest - (includes outside interest disclosure requirements) [pdf] revised August 2012
+- Policy for Identification and Management of Conflicts of Interest in Research, Sponsored Research, and Technology Transfer - includes outside interest disclosure requirements for individual or personal COI. [pdf], revised March 2020, effective July 1, 2020

 - Unit Policies - each school/college lists their policy on the U-M Office of the Provost website